Hotel Monte Vista Picture of the Week

 Hotel Monte Vista – Built in the 1920s as an upscale hotel by Flagstaff investors.
 It was named the Community Hotel until a private corporation purchased it in 1960.

 I get the feeling that since the city is Arizona’s “premier” ski area, the city planners are using other resort towns as models.
 There is the usual mix of restaurants, bars, souvenir shops, and galleries for you to spend money in.
 The building owners maintain the facades well and have decorated them with low-voltage lights—for that Disney Main Street look.
 However, something’s missing.
 The Snow Bowl doesn’t draw the same skiers as Aspen, Telluride, or Park City (the airport couldn’t hold that many private jets).
-So, although I enjoy walking about and seeing the architecture of the old town, it needs more polish.
+So, although I enjoy walking around and seeing the architecture of the old town, it needs more polish.

 Nope - I spotted this sign in a tavern window and it confused me for days.
 Then I realized that it has a different meaning if you move the 'N' from the top, to the bottom.

 Nope – I spotted this sign in a tavern window, which confused me for days.
-Then I realized that it has a different meaning if you move the ‘N’ from the top to the bottom.
+Then I realized it has a different meaning if you move the ‘N’ from the top to the bottom.

 Monte Vista has an interesting backstory.
 It was built in the 1920s with money raised by local citizens.
 Including a big chunk from Zane Grey, they raised $200,000 to fund an upscale hotel the town desperately needed.
 It opened on New Year’s Day 1927 as the Community Hotel.
 It was a publicly held business until private investors bought it in 1960.
 Besides the hotel, the building was home to the Post Office, newspaper, and radio station, and its lounge was a speak-easy during prohibition.
 The hotel’s Website has a page with other histories, famous guests, and ghost stories.
 You can read it here.